Ranch to Market Road 2244

-Ranch to Market Road 2244 (RM 2244) is an 11.3 mi ranch-to-market road in Travis County, Texas.
+Ranch to Market Road 2244 (RM 2244) is an 11.3 mi ranch-to-market road in Travis County, Texas, United States.
 It is known locally as Bee Cave Road or Bee Caves Road.

 Route description

 RM 2244 starts at an intersection with SH 71 in the south part of Bee Cave.
 It proceeds east for 7.6 mi as a four-lane divided roadway to intersect Loop 360.
 After leaving Bee Cave, the road is relatively lightly developed, although it passes by the community of Lost Creek.
 After passing Loop 360, RM 2244 continues southeast for 3.8 mi to its terminus at Loop 1 (Mopac Boulevard), just southwest of downtown Austin.
 In this segment, RM 2244 passes through the suburban cities of West Lake Hills and Rollingwood.

 Whether the name of the road is the singular "Bee Cave" or the plural "Bee Caves" has long been a source of confusion and debate, as road signage varies.
 This confusion is not recent: the post office for the town of Bee Cave opened under the name "Bee Caves" in 1870.

 RM 2244 is designated a scenic roadway by the City of Austin.